-A study by the American College of Sports Medicine revealed that this type of high-intensity training can be at least as effective as moderate-intensity continuous exercise in losing body fat.
+A study by the American College of Sports Medicine revealed that this type of high-intensity interval training can be at least as effective as moderate-intensity continuous exercise in losing body fat.
 This will save you time at the gym and help you get fit quickly.
 (4)

 8. Size Doesn’t Matter: Lift Weights

-Everything from small barbells to heavy deadlifting can significantly speed up the rate that you gain strength and get fit.
+Everything from small barbells to heavy deadlifting can significantly speed up the rate at that you gain strength and get fit.

 Studies have demonstrated that after a weight-training workout, your metabolism will be more active for up to 38 hours after your workout.

 Lifting weights also helps you lose weight while you build muscle mass.

 The more muscle you have, the more calories your body will use at rest.
 This rate is called your basal metabolic rate (BMR).